coderefinery/modular-code-development/talk.md

 ## [The tar pit](http://shaffner.us/cs/papers/tarpit.pdf)

 - Over time software tends to become harder and harder to reason about
-- The code base easily becomes untidy ("I'll fix it later")
 - Small changes become harder to implement
-- Hacks and workarounds trump design
 - Bugs start appearing in unexpected places
 - More time is spent debugging than developing
 - Complexity strangles development because it does not scale well